Join our team – We are looking for a Consultant or Senior Consultant

 We are the only research and strategy firm that helps organizations respond to the disruptive risks and opportunities in a world where demographics and technology are changing more quickly than ever.

 We are an innovative, fast-growing public opinion and marketing research consultancy.
 We use the latest technology, sound science, and deep experience to generate top-flight research-based advice to our clients.
-We offer global research capacity with a strong focus on customer service, attention to detail and exceptional value.
+We offer global research capacity with a strong focus on customer service, attention to detail, and exceptional value.

-We were one of the most accurate pollsters conducting research during the 2019 Canadian Election.
+We were one of the most accurate pollsters conducting research during the 2021 Canadian election following up on our outstanding record in 2019.

 Contact us with any questions.